-|View from the chaise lounges of the pool, the Jacuzzi to the left and beyond it, the cold plunge pool.
+|View from the chaise lounges of the pool, the Jacuzzi to the left, and beyond it, the cold plunge pool.
 Nice.|

 “Sightings from the Veranda in Costa Rica”

-|Even the entrance to this property is stunning as taken from the veranda on a cloudy day.|
+|Even the entrance to this property is stunning, as taken from the veranda on a cloudy day.|

-We noticed the times it starts raining since we attempt to use the pool each day but often I don’t get done uploading the post until almost noon and by then, the sun is gone with thunderstorms and lightning surrounding us, not a good time to go into the water.
+We noticed the times it starts raining since we attempt to use the pool each day, but often I don’t get done uploading the post until almost noon, and by then, the sun is gone with thunderstorms and lightning surrounding us, not a good time to go into the water.

 Neither of us cares to go sightseeing in the rain when we can avoid it.
-Thus, when we have the rental car next week we’ll try to get out in the mornings and a few of our posts may be uploaded later in the day.
+Thus, when we have the rental car next week, we’ll try to get out in the mornings, and a few of our posts may be uploaded later in the day.
 We’ll let you know when and if this occurs.

-|Pretty plants and tree are scattered throughout the grounds, which Ulysses keeps perfectly maintained.|
+|Pretty plants and trees are scattered throughout the grounds, which Ulysses keeps perfectly maintained.|

-This past Friday, we’d intended to go to the weekly Farmers Market in the village at 1:00 pm based on times stated in an online ad we’d seen that stated it started at 6:00 am and ended at 6:00 pm.
+This past Friday, we’d intended to go to the weekly Farmers Market in the village at 1:00 pm based on times stated in an online ad we’d seen that said it started at 6:00 am and ended at 6:00 pm.

 |The driveway pavers are laid to perfection.|

-A huge benefit of spending 2018 and part of 2019 in Africa is that it enables us to recover from the high expenses of the three upcoming cruises all occurring by January 23, 2018.
+A huge benefit of spending 2018 and part of 2019 in Africa is that it enables us to recover from the high expenses of the three upcoming cruises, all occurring by January 23, 2018.

-When we leave Costa Rica on November 22nd, we’ll fly to Fort Lauderdale Florida for one night after which we’ll be embarking on a 30-night back-to-back cruise to South America, finally ending in Buenos Aires where we’ll stay 31 plus one night, as mentioned in a post of a few days ago, as shown here.
+When we leave Costa Rica on November 22nd, we’ll fly to Fort Lauderdale, Florida, for one night, after which we’ll be embarking on a 30-night back-to-back cruise to South America, finally ending in Buenos Aires, where we’ll stay 31 plus one night, as mentioned in a post of a few days ago, as shown here.

-In a 78-night period beginning on November 23, 2017 (Thanksgiving Day in the US), and ending on February 8, 2018, we’ll be cruising for 47-nights.
+In a 78-night period beginning on November 23, 2017 (Thanksgiving Day in the US) and ending on February 8, 2018, we’ll be cruising for 47-nights.
 The remaining nights we’ll be living in Buenos Aires as mentioned above.
 Here again, we’ll have a long stretch where we won’t cook a single meal or make a bed.

 |Gorgeous blooming plants.|

-That’s not to say we won’t have some big expenses while in Africa with all we plan to do while there, leaving South Africa every three months (visa requirement) for one type of expedition or another that we’ll book once we arrive and settle in.
+That’s not to say we won’t have some significant expenses while in Africa with all we plan to do while there, leaving South Africa every three months (visa requirement) for one type of expedition or another that we’ll book once we arrive and settle in.

 Photo from one year ago today, August 13, 2016:

-|In the 1980’s I stayed in Phuket Thailand for a few weeks (before Tom, whom I met in 1991) splitting the time between two gorgeous resorts on the beach.
-Living in a vacation home in a resort town proved to be an entirely different experience when the front yards of many homes looked like this in the neighborhood of the lovely home we rented.
+|In the 1980’s I stayed in Phuket, Thailand, for a few weeks (before Tom, whom I met in 1991), splitting the time between two gorgeous resorts on the beach.
+Living in a vacation home in a resort town proved to be an entirely different experience when the front yards of many homes looked like this in the neighborhood of the lovely house we rented.
 This is the life of world travel, not always dreamy and gorgeous.
 For more details, please click here.|